jsrubin/bio-bid-fe/README.md

 🚫 Why did you choose this framework?

+This framework was chosen as it's the framework we feel the most comfortable and flexible using.

--    point one
+-    React (Framework)
--    point two
+     - Reactstrap
--    point three
+     - React Router
--    point four
+     - Protected Routes

 🚫List the rest of the front end features and libraries in the same format as the framework above.

+-    Apollo Client
+-    OAuth (Authorization)
+-    Axios/AxiosWithAuth (API Calls)

-#### Front end deployed to `🚫insert service here`
+#### Front end deployed to `Heroku.com`

 #### [Back end](🚫link to back end repo here) built using: